bolgovr/broom/README.md

 How can I use it?
 =======

-*Split your code into small pieces with single responsibility *From each piece of code make module.
+* Split your code into small pieces with single responsibility.
+* From each piece of code make module.
-*Name it.
+* Name it.
-*declare module dependencies.
+* Declare module dependencies.
-*run broom
+* Run broom

 	var Broom = require('broom');